lsst/schedview/devel_plan/tlbuilder.md

    - `add_visit_visibility_selector()` - Add a widget to toggle visit set visibility
    - `map_colors(column)` - Set the visit column used for color encoding across all scatter panels (default: `"band"`)
    - `add_color_legend()` - Append a dedicated legend figure at the bottom mapping colors to values
+   - `add_marker_legend()` - Append a marker legend to the same bottom figure mapping marker shape to visit set name

 3. **Data types supported**:
    - `pandas.DataFrame` with time column (default: `observationStartMJD`)